Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Introduction

-The MFG that naturally emerges from our model has two distinct features which seem not to have been studied in the MFG literature.
+The MFG that naturally emerges from our model has two distinct features which have been studied in the MFG literature.
 The first one is the notion of varying entry times.
 Suppose the representative player joins the game at time $t^* \in [0, \eta]$.
 Then her strategy and state processes are both kept at $0$ before $t^*$.
-In a classical MFG, an equilibrium requires the laws of the optimal controls and state processes coincide with the distribution of all players.
-But if players enter the game at different times, clearly their controls cannot share a common law.
-Instead, they share the same \emph{probability kernel} for optimal strategies and the corresponding state processes.
-The fixed point condition is imposed on the marginal law by integrating the regular conditional probabilities.
-Therefore, a MFG equilibrium will be defined as an \emph{entry-weighted average} of optimal strategies conditioning on the entry times (see Definition \ref{definition:MFGequilibrium}).
+In a classical MFG, an equilibrium requires the laws of the optimal controls and state processes coincide with the distribution of that of all players.
+But if players enter the game at different times, clearly their controls, or inventory levels, cannot share a common law.
+Both the control and state variables are fixed at $0$ for someone who has not yet entered the game.
+Therefore, the correct notion of consistency should aggregate the players by marginalizing the \emph{conditional} laws over entry times.
+Specifically, the fixed point condition in Definition \ref{definition:MFGequilibrium} is imposed on the marginal law by integrating the regular conditional probabilities.
+In other words, MFG equilibrium is defined as an \emph{entry-weighted average} of optimal strategies.

-Another feature of our mean field game comes from the exogenous burst time $\tau$.
+Another feature of our MFG comes from the exogenous burst time $\tau$.
 As mentioned earlier, $\tau$ should be an unanticipated but observable event, which bears resemblance to default times in the credit risk literature \cite{CreditRiskBook04}.
 To put it in mathematical terms, we are looking for a totally-inaccessible stopping time.
 However, such stopping times do not exist with respect to the natural choice of filtration which is generated by a Brownian motion.
 We will therefore solve the MFG on an enlarged filtration by adopting the method of progressive enlargement, a common technique used in credit risk analysis \cite{PE1, PE2}.
-On this new filtration, we can make an arbitrary random time on the original probability space a stopping time.
+On this new filtration, we can make an arbitrary random time on the original probability space into a totally inaccessible stopping time.
 However, we need to bring the solution back to the original filtration so that the optimal strategies of the traders still only depend on the available market information.
 This is achieved by adopting results of \citet{KharroubiLim14}, \citet{Ankirchner10}, and \citet{Pham10}.